Joseph Furse

 Biography

 Dr. Joseph S. Furse is an Assistant Professor in the Department of Applied Sciences, Technology, and Education at Utah State University where he leads the Technology and Engineering Education program.
 Dr. Furse was born and raised in the small Southern Utah town of Hurricane.
-He earned both his Bachelor of Science degree in Technology and Engineering Education (2014), and his doctoral degree in Education: Curriculum and Instruction – Career & Technical Education (2019) at Utah State University.
-His doctoral dissertation was entitled, “Measuring the Self-efficacy of Students Participating in VEX Robotics Competitions.”
-Following the completion of his doctoral coursework, Joseph taught Technology Education at Desert Hills Middle School in St. George, Utah, where he taught 8th and 9th grade technology education and established a thriving after-school VEX Robotics program which served over 50 students per year.
+He earned both his Bachelor of Science degree in Technology and Engineering Education (2014), and his doctoral degree in Curriculum and Instruction with a concentration in Career & Technical Education (2019) at Utah State University.
+Following the completion of his doctoral coursework, Joseph taught Technology Education at Desert Hills Middle School in St. George, Utah, where he taught 8th and 9th-grade technology education and established a thriving after-school VEX Robotics program that served over 50 students per year.
 In August of 2021, Joseph began his current role as an assistant professor in the Technology and Engineering Education program at Utah State, where he teaches and mentors undergraduate and graduate students in Technology & Engineering Education and Career & Technical Education.
 Dr. Furse lives with his wife and three children in Hyrum, Utah, where he enjoys hiking, trail running, and beekeeping.

 Teaching Interests